zofiag/typedoc-plugin-monorepo/README.md

 packages/@namespace/package-2/src/otherfiles.ts
 ```

-Typedoc will create four "Modules", named for each .ts file.
+TypeDoc will create four "Modules", named for each .ts file.

 - "@namespace/package-1/index"
 - "@namespace/package-1/src/otherfiles"
 - "@namespace/package-2/index"
 - "@namespace/package-2/src/otherfiles"

-This plugin allows each file to specify the Typedoc Module its code should belong to.
+This plugin allows each file to specify the TypeDoc Module its code should belong to.
 If multiple files belong to the same module, they are merged.

-This allows more control over the modules that Typedoc generates.
+This allows more control over the modules that TypeDoc generates.
 Instead of the four modules above, we could group them into two:

 - @namespace/package-1